Website Interview…Ask the Author!

 Q: Do you think someone could be a writer if they don’t feel emotions strongly?

 A: I think anyone who can string sentences together into cohesive order can be a writer, technically.
 There are all sorts of writers out there.
 Some better than others.
 As for whether they need to “feel” their emotions strongly, I couldn’t answer for everyone.
 I know, for me, it helps when I’m writing an intense scene.
-There’s a line, though, writers need to be mindful of.
+Nevertheless, there’s a line writers need to be mindful of.
 Lots of pits to land in with high emotions.
 I have the scars to prove it.

 Q: What is the first book that made you cry?